Nonprofit Donation Processing: The Ultimate Guide [Updated 2025]

 Automated Clearing House payments, or ACH, are payments that move from one bank to another.
 This type of donation only includes the flat processing fee.

-Donors generally type their bank account and routing numbers into an online form, and that donation will be moved automatically.
-With Donorbox ACH Payments, donors do not have to type in their account numbers.
-Instead, they choose their bank and use the username and password they have with their bank.
+Your donors generally type their bank account and routing numbers into an online form, and that donation will be moved automatically.
+With Donorbox ACH Payments, donors don’t have to type in their account numbers.
+All they have to do is select their bank and use the username and password they have with their bank.

 3. Digital wallet payments

-Digital wallets are highly popular among the younger generations.
-Going by the latest studies, 1.31 billion people will use a mobile payment system for their cashless transactions by 2023, and Apple Pay transaction values would grow up to $1.5 trillion by 2024.
-Therefore, if your nonprofit is not providing options such as Apple Pay, Google Pay, Venmo, etc., you’re simply missing out on a large chunk of donations.
-Use Donorbox UltraSwift™Pay to leverage the power of digital payment methods and a simple-to-use & fast donation platform, all in one place.
+If your nonprofit is not providing options such as Apple Pay, Google Pay, and Venmo, you’re missing out on a large chunk of donations.
+Use Donorbox UltraSwift™Pay to leverage the power of digital payment methods as a user-friendly and fast donation platform.

 Payment Aggregators